aws/amazon-sagemaker-examples/use-cases/customer_churn/README.md

 * Basic data cleaning and preprocessing using SageMaker Data Wrangler
 * SageMaker Processing for heavy-duty feature engineering steps
 * Model building using XGBoost
-* Hyperparamter tuning using SageMaker Automatic Tuning
+* Hyperparameter tuning using SageMaker Automatic Tuning
-* Deplying and getting predictions using Batch Transform
+* Deploying and getting predictions using Batch Transform
 * SageMaker Clarify for model explainability

 ### What is customer churn and why is it important for businesses?